Updated October 26, 2023

 While active investors aim for alpha or the best in the market, passive investors level arbitrage to achieve beta or moderate market returns.
-There are only two possibilities for passive investors namely Exchange Traded Funds and mutual funds.
-Both track underlying index.
+There are only two possibilities for passive investors: exchange-traded funds and mutual funds.
+Both track the underlying index.
 Tracking error is the degree to which funds fall short of replicating the index.

 Two Degrees of Passive Investment: Angles on ETF Versus Index Funds

-These type of investors aim to achieve asset allocation best suited to objectives at low cost with little activity.
-Index mutual fund is the best option for such investors.
-Rebalancing will maintain consistency and ensure adjustment in exposure..
+These types of investors aim to achieve asset allocation best suited to objectives at low cost with little activity.
+An index mutual fund is the best option for such investors.
+Rebalancing will maintain consistency and ensure exposure adjustment.

 Not so Passive investors:

-Investors may also short sell the ETF if they are passive yet inclined opportunistically.
-Using Exchange Traded Funds is an active method of a passive investment strategy.
-Investors should comprehend market dynamics to make a successful investment, whether they chose etfs vs index funds.
+Investors may also short-sell the ETF if they are passive yet inclined opportunistically.
+Using exchange-traded funds is an active method of a passive investment strategy.
+Investors should comprehend market dynamics to make a successful investment, whether they choose ETFs vs. index funds.

-Mutual funds have different share classes, holding period requirements and arrangements for sales charge.
-The aim of the game is to discourage rapid trading.
-Exchange Traded Funds are build for speed.
-This is the prime difference between etfs vs index funds.
-Individual investors need to do their homework to get good grades in the financial market and choose the right index product to make their mark.
+Mutual funds have different share classes, holding period requirements, and arrangements for sales charges.
+The game aims to discourage rapid trading.
+Exchange-traded funds are built for speed.
+This is the prime difference between ETFs vs. index funds.
+Individual investors must do their homework to get good grades in the financial market and choose the right index product to make their mark.

 ETFs have more volatile prices than index mutual funds.
-Tax efficiency is a factor on which Exchange Traded Funds and index mutual funds function equally well.
-When it comes to price fluctuations, index ETF prices vary through the trading day.
-While both mutual index funds and ETFs share certain similarities, the differences are many.
-Investors looking to hold investments for long term and have a moderate appetite for risk would be more suited to index mutual funds while investors with more risk taking ability who want short to medium term returns on their plate should choose ETFs.
-While ETFs Vs Index Funds can be used to own the market at a very reasonable rates, this is where the similarity ends.
-Here are the brownie points you will score for a bigger risk appetite through Exchange Traded Funds.
+Tax efficiency is a factor on which exchange-traded funds and index mutual funds function equally well.
+Regarding price fluctuations, index ETF prices vary throughout the trading day.
+While joint index funds and ETFs share similarities, the differences are many.
+Investors looking to hold investments for the long term and have a moderate appetite for risk would be more suited to index mutual funds.

-Index funds are mutual funds so whether you purchase or sell them, getting a pricing at the end of the day.
-This price would not be unlike what is to be expected.
-If you’re juggling asset classes however, you could strike out.
-Liquidity is higher in Exchange Traded Funds making it easy to track common indices as well.
+Index funds are mutual funds, so whether you purchase or sell them, you get pricing at the end of the day.
+This price would be different from what one would anticipate.
+Liquidity is higher in Exchange Traded Funds, making it easy to track common indices.
+If you’re juggling asset classes, however, you could strike out.